Through the power of art, the Asian Art Museum brings the diverse cultures of Asia to life.

 The Asian Art Museum of San Francisco connects art to life.
 Our mission is to inspire new ways of thinking by connecting diverse communities to historical and contemporary Asian art and culture through our world-class collection, exhibitions and programs.

 The Asian Art Museum of San Francisco strives to be respectful, engaging, inspirational, nimble and accessible.

-After almost four decades in the park, the Asian Art Museum moved to the former Main Library building in the Civic Center, which had been transformed to showcase the expanding collection as well as the groundbreaking exhibitions the museum had become known for.
+In 2003, the Asian Art Museum moved to the former Main Library building in the Civic Center, which had been transformed to showcase the expanding collection as well as the groundbreaking exhibitions the museum had become known for.
 Since then, the museum has solidified its position as not only one of the premier art venues in the Bay Area but also as one of the most important centers for Asian art and culture outside Asia.
-The collection now comprises more than 18,000 artworks spanning 6,000 years.

-In 2017, the museum embarked on a $90 million transformation project to accommodate large special exhibitions and a growing, vibrant contemporary art program.
-The Akiko Yamazaki and Jerry Yang Pavilion and the East West Bank Art Terrace, designed by Kulapat Yantrasast of wHY, as well as refreshed collection galleries and public amenities are slated for completion in 2020.
+The museum embarked on a $90 million transformation project in 2017 to accommodate large special exhibitions and a growing, vibrant contemporary art program.
+The Akiko Yamazaki and Jerry Yang Pavilion and the East West Bank Art Terrace, designed by Kulapat Yantrasast of wHY — as well as refreshed collection galleries and public amenities — are slated for completion in 2020.

-A vibrant hub for discovering the magnificent artistic achievements and intriguing history of the world’s most populous continent, the Asian Art Museum continues to bridge cultures, engage the imagination and encourage new ways of thinking.
+A vibrant hub for discovering the magnificent artistic achievements and intriguing history of the world’s most populous continent, the Asian Art Museum continues to bridge cultures, engage the imagination, and inspire new ways of thinking.